-The gaunt figure of Major Scentpenny was familiar to the citizens of Middle-For reasons best known to himself he had a great antipathy to labor-either mental or physical.
+The gaunt figure of Major Scentpenny The gaunt figure of Major Scentpenny was familiar to the citizens of Middle-field.
+For reasons best known to him-self he had a great antipatby to labor-either mental or physical.
 His external habiliments bothered him little so long as, internally, there were no unsatisfied demands.
 His thoughts were allowed to wander with the vagrant winds-for Major Scentpenny was a dreamer.
-From a lack of practical engagement his mindsuch as it was-contented itself with all conceived visions of future wealth.
+From a lack of practical engagement his mind-such as it was-contented itself with all conceived visions of future wealth.
+He was in the habit of making periodical conceived visions of future wealth.
 He was in the habit of making periodical visits to several houses, so that when he was seen approaching Mrs. Proudman's home, early in the evening of a balmy May day, no attention was paid to the fact.
-The Major, so it was currently rumored, was entered in the lists as a wooer of the buxon widow.

-His usual tranquility was disturbed by the prospect of a realization of his fondest hopes.
-Nor was he alone with the fantasy of wealth, for, at that particular Middlefield were greatly agitated.
-The commotion was caused by a blue-eyed man of great suavity, who introduced himself as the Second Vice-President of the "Gold Trust Mining Company of Colorado," and who intimated that his shattered health required that he recuperate in Middlefield, and in no other
+The Major, so it was currently rumored, was entered in the lists as a wooer of the buxom widow.
+His usual tranquility was disturbed by the prospect of a realization of his fondthe prospect of a realization of his fond-est hopes.
+Nor was he alone with the fantasy of wealth, for, at that particular fantasy of weath, for, at that particular time, a score of worthy citizens of Middlefield were greatly agitated.
+The commotion was caused by a blue-eyed man of great suavity, who introduced himself as the Second Vice-President of the "Gold Trust Mining Company of Colorado," and who intimated that his Colorado," and who intimated that his shattered health required that he re-cuperate in Middlefield, and in no other locality.
+The Second Vice-President, Mr. Sharp-

-The Second Vice-President, Mr. Sharpfile, to use his own phrase, had "an easy picking of it," when he exhibited, at the urgent request of ten prominent citizens, the samples of ore he carried, as he said, for his own amusement.
+The Second vice-rission, and "an easy file, to use his own phrase, had "an easy picking of it," when he exhibited, at the urgent request of ten prominent citizens, the samples of ore he carried, as he said, the samples of ore he carried, as me serie bold for his own amusement.
 Some were bold enough to express a desire to become stockholders in the company, and had the funds at hand to back their ambitions.
-Others made efforts to realize money on their possessions so as to be let
+Others made efforts to realize money on their possessions so as to be let in.

-Mr. Sharpfile offered no encouragement had been brought to bear upon him, communicated with the general office of his company and inquired if there was any stock for sale.
+Mr. Sharpfile offered no encouragement Mr. Sharpfile offered no encouragement at first, but finally, after a great pressure had been brought to bear upon him, com-municated with the general office of his company and inquired if there was any stock for sale.
 The answer came that there were a few shares left at \$1.10.
+Mr. Sharpfile scretchy informed each

-Mr. Sharpfile secretly informed each prospective stake-holder that he was the lucky one and could have a few shares on condition that he would promise never to divulge the fact.
-In the midst of his secret sales of stock he never forgot the fact that Mrs Prondma sand in the bank, and was not at all anxious to invest it.
+Mr. Sharpfile scretty informed each prospective stake-holder that he was the lucky one and could have a few shares on condition that he would promise never to divulge the fact.
+In the midst of his secret sales of stock he never forgot the fact that Mrs. Proudman had ten thousand in the bank, and was not at all anx ious to invest it.